ishaangupta240/etinuxe/docs/cli.md

 - `code-state` — Displays the organism's current vitals.
 Supports `--field/-f` to limit the output to specific state keys (e.g., `hunger`, `metabolism`).
 Datetime fields are formatted in IST (UTC+05:30).
 - `code-stats` — Shows recent telemetry entries.
 Accepts `--metric/-m` to select telemetry columns and `--limit` (default 30) for the number of samples.
 All timestamps are rendered in IST (UTC+05:30).
+- `code-auto-sleep` — Enables (`--enable`), disables (`--disable`), or inspects the automatic sleep scheduler.
+When viewing the current state, the command also echoes the active sleep session window.
 - `help` — Prints the available commands within the interactive shell.
 - `exit`, `quit` — Leave the CLI session.